-Ye ar Ended December 31,
+Ye ar Ended E ecember 31,

-(MILLIONS OF DOLLARS) 2013 2012 2011
+(MILLIONS OF DOLLARS) 2014 2013 2012

 Restructuring charges and certain acquisition-related costs:

-Integration costs ^(a) \$ 21 \$ 26 \$ 30
+Integration costs (a) \$ 8 \$ 21 \$ 26

-Restructuring charges (benefits) ^(b) :
+Restructuring charges (benefits) (b) :

-Employee termination costs (23) 49 53
+Employee termination costs 16 (23) 49

 Accelerated depreciation 5

-Asset impairment charges 19 4
+Asset impairment charges - 19 4

-Exit costs 4 (1) 1
+Exit costs 1 4 (1)

-Total direct 26 78 84
+Total direct 25 26 78

-Transaction costs ^(c) 2

-Integration costs ^(a) 21 41
+Integration costs (a) 21

-Restructuring charges ^(b) :
+Restructuring charges (b) :

-Employee termination costs 19 20
+Employee termination costs 19

-Asset impairment charges 10 7
+Asset impairment charges - 10

 Exit costs 7

-Total allocated 57 70
+Total allocated - - 57

-Total Restructuring charges and certain acquisition-related costs 26 135 154
+Total Restructuring charges and certain acquisition-related costs 25 26 135

 Other costs associated with cost-reduction/productivity initiatives:

-Additional depreciation associated with asset restructuring-direct ^(d) 1 11 9
+Additional depreciation associated with asset restructuring-direct (c) 1 1 11

-Additional depreciation associated with asset restructuring-allocated ^(d) 2 13 20
+Additional depreciation associated with asset restructuring-allocated (c) 2 13

-Implementation costs-direct ^(e) 3

-Implementation costs-allocated ^(e) 1 9
+Implementation costs-allocated (d) - 1 9

-Total costs associated with restructuring, acquisitions and cost-reduction/productivity initiatives \$ 30 \$ 168 \$ 186
+Total costs associated with restructuring, acquisitions and cost-reduction/productivity initiatives \$ 26 \$ 30 \$ 168

-- Integration costs represent external, incremental costs directly related to integrating acquired businesses and primarily include expenditures for consulting and the integration of systems and processes, as well as product transfer costs. - (b) The restructuring charges (benefits) for the year ended December 31, 2013 are primarily related to the following: - When we were a business unit of Pfizer, we announced a restructuring plan related to our operations in Europe.
-In connection with these actions, we recorded a pre-tax charge of \$27 million to recognize employee termination costs.
-As a result of becoming an independent public company (no longer being a majority-owned subsidiary of Pfizer) and related economic consideration, we revisited this restructuring action and decided to no longer implement this restructuring plan.
-As such, we reversed the existing reserve of \$27 million in the second quarter of 2013. - We recorded asset impairment charges related to one of our manufacturing facilities of \$17 million. - We recorded restructuring charges related to the exiting of certain leased manufacturing and research facilities and recorded employee termination expenses of \$2 million, exit costs of \$4 million, and accelerated depreciation of \$5 million.
+- (a) Integration costs represent external, incremental costs directly related to integrating acquired businesses and primarily include expenditures for consulting and the integration of systems and processes, as well as product transfer costs. (b) The start is the last of the start is the start - The restructuring charges for the year ended December 31, 2014, are primarily related to: - employee termination costs in EuAfME and in our global manufacturing operations (\$18 million); - a reversal of a previously established reserve as a result of a change in estimate of employee termination costs (\$2 million benefit); and - exit costs related to the exiting of a certain leased manufacturing facility (\$1 million). - The restructuring charges (benefits) for the year ended December 31, 2013, are primarily related to: - a reversal of certain employee termination costs associated with our operations in Europe (\$27 million benefit); - asset impairment charges related to one of our manufacturing facilities (\$17 million); and - restructuring charges related to the exiting of certain leased manufacturing and research facilities consisting of employee termination expenses (\$2 million), exit costs (\$4 million), and accelerated depreciation (\$5 million).